manuelmarcos/RibotTeam/README.md

 Resources
 ---------
-This folder has another five folders more:
+This folder has another six folders more:

    * **Reachability** It demonstrates how to know when IP can be routed and when traffic will be routed through a Wireless Wide Area Network (WWAN) interface such as EDGE or 3G.